fazhur/humset_nlp_topic_classifier/README.md

 # Humanitarian Text Classification with BERTA

 This project explores the application of Natural Language Processing (NLP) for multi-class, multi-label text classification in humanitarian response documents.
-Using a fine-tuned BERTA transformer, the project aims to automate the categorization of hierarchical annotations in humanitarian datasets.
+Using a fine-tuned BERTA transformer, SVM and zero-shot approach using OpenAI language models, the project aims to automate the categorization of hierarchical annotations in humanitarian datasets.

 ## Project Overview